trongbang86/ProjectJS/README.md

 - PostgreSQL: This can be changed in the config/env/{{name}}.json. **NOTE**: Please change the database name and user account before running the application.

 ### Commands
 Depending on which OS your computer is running on, you might set NODE_ENV differently.
 For example, it would be `NODE_ENV=development gulp run` on MacOS or Linux.
 On Windows machines, it would be `set NODE_ENV=development && gulp run`.
+Also this project is set up to use [NPM Debug].
+If you want to have more logging messages, you can run `DEBUG=express,ProjectJS gulp run` on Linux or `set DEBUG=express,ProjectJS && gulp run` on Windows.

 - `npm install`: This installs all the node dependencies.
 This should be run before the other commands.